 Will Books Become Obsolete?

-Books becoming obsolete and disappearing altogether seems rather far fetched, but is it?
+Books becoming obsolete seems rather far fetched, but is it?
 I have loved books all my life.
 Since I was a small child I always had a book in my hand.
 I still have many books in my home and I much prefer to to have a bound book in my hands rather than reading a digital version.
 However, do the upcoming generations feel the same way?

 Will Books Disappear?